abannang/spark-on-oke/README.md

 - That you have the ```kubectl``` command line tool installed in your path and configured to talk to your Kubernetes cluster
 - That your Kubernetes cluster is running [kube-dns](https://github.com/kubernetes/dns) or an equivalent integration.

-Optionally, your Kubernetes cluster should be configured with a Loadbalancer integration (automatically configured via kube-up or GKE)
+Optionally, your Kubernetes cluster should be configured with a Loadbalancer integration (automatically configured via kube-up or OKE)

 ## Step One: Create namespace